Dave-Gilbert/w2eb/README.md

 the Internet or a cell phone with a good data plan in order to access Wikipedia.

-E-ink readers are fantastic devices with incredible battery life and easy to read screens but they have several limitations in terms of what they can render.
+E-ink readers have incredible battery life and easy to read screens but they have several limitations in terms of what they can render.
 A basic e-reader has a 600x800 monochrome pixel display, small memory storage, and performs poorly when used as a web browser.

-While there are many strategies for converting web content to an ereader format the results are often unsatisfactory.
+There are many strategies for converting web content to an ereader format but the results are often unsatisfactory.
 This is where **w2eb** comes in.
-The goal, take rich online content, like a Wikipedia article or wikibook, and convert it into a format suitable for offline reading on a monochrome e-reader with a small screen.
+The goal: take the rich online content found in a Wikipedia article or in a wikibook, and convert it into a format suitable for offline reading on a monochrome e-reader with a small screen.

-# w2eb Features
+# W2EB Features

-**w2eb** takes a topic name and converts it into a Wikipedia derived "ebook".
+**W2eb** takes a topic name and converts it into a Wikipedia derived ebook.
 It supports the following features:

-1. **w2eb** follows *primary* links to create subsections.
+1. **W2eb** follows *primary* links to create subsections.
-  * *Primary* links are explored completely.
+  * *Primary* links are explored completely, all images and references are gathered.
-  * *Primary* links are selected by user defined keywords or the book title.
+  * *Primary* link selection is limited by the book title or user defined keywords.
-2. **w2eb** summarizes *secondary* links to create notes and footnotes.
+2. **W2eb** summarizes *secondary* links to create notes and footnotes.
-  * Wikipedia articles include hundreds of references, **w2eb** presents these as *footnotes*.
+  * Wikipedia articles include hundreds of references, **w2eb** presents these in summary form as *footnotes*.
   * Footnotes can be extended by *notes*, which provide an in-depth summary of an article.
-3. **w2eb** Organizes related wikipedia links into a single epub file.
+3. **W2eb** Organizes related wikipedia links into a single epub file.
-  * A custom table of contents lists the original page, its major headings and all subsections.
+  * A custom table of contents lists presents links to the original major headings and all subsections as well as all derived sections.
-  * Footnotes and notes appear at the end, including backlinks.
+  * Footnotes and notes appear at the end.
-4. **w2eb** is image friendly.
+4. **W2eb** is image friendly.
-  * Wikipedia usually stores several versions of each image. **w2eb** finds the "best" one for your reader and fetches it.
+  * Wikipedia usually stores several versions of each image. **W2eb** finds the "best" one for your reader and fetches it.
-5. **w2eb** is math friendly.
+5. **W2eb** is math friendly.
   * Equations get special treatment to ensure they are readable.

 ## Demo